 In 2003, Hatch Designs was contracted for the remodeling of El Adobe.
 The architectural elements of El Adobe de Capistrano artfully reflect the history of both building and location.
 Antiques, furnishing, and décor were all chosen to compliment the genuine Mexican-Californian ambiance.
 Included in the renovations, El Adobe’s kitchen received a complete overhaul; and it incorporated a new mesquite-burning grill and hood system, so that fresh steaks and seafood could be added to the menu.

-El Adobe is now own and operated by managing partner Steve Nordeck, Tony Moiso, and Gilbert Aguirre.
+El Adobe is now owned and operated by managing partner Tony Moiso, and Gilbert Aguirre.